emperorsixpacks/aqua/readme.md

 ### Workflow Example

-The following example illustrates how LiqAI executes its automated DeFi strategy workflow, from market analysis through deployment and monitoring.
+The following example illustrates how Aqua executes its automated DeFi strategy workflow, from market analysis through deployment and monitoring.

 Monday 00:00 UTC: